jdauphant/developers-documentation/_scalingo_api/domains.md

 * `domain.tlskey` - optional: Private key used to create the SSL certificate
 * `domain.canonical` - optional: Set this domain as the canonical domain for this application

-As you may have noticed you can't update the name itself, instead of modifying it juste create another Domain and delete the one you wanted to modify.
+As you may have noticed you can't update the name itself, instead of modifying it just create another Domain and delete the one you wanted to modify.

 ||| col |||